staples-sparx/StaplesLabs.github.io/jobs/data_scientist.md

 We apply engineering and data science to tough problems such as dynamic pricing, shipping estimations, personalized emails, and multi-variate testing.

 We are always looking for talent in data-science, engineering and devops.
 Bonus points if you can bridge 2 of these together.
 We love people with strong fundamentals who can dive deep.

 We're a small team, so you will have an opportunity for a high-impact role, targeting over 50 million users.
+You will be working on some of the bleeding edge problems with the freedom to chose your language, tools and algorithms.
+You will have access to all the resources and data from the second biggest etailer in the world.
 But our best perk is our
 colleagues: a diverse and extremely talented team of seasoned engineers and data-scientists.

+Quick feedback ...
+Willing to experiment (backed by a strong experimentation platform) Encouraged to work on open source tools and present at conferences

 We are located in San Mateo, walking distance from the Cal-Train station.
 Come visit or apply online at http://staples-sparx.com.

 ### Requirements

-* Bachelor's / Master's degree in Computer Science or Phd
+* Bachelor's / Master's / Phd in Computer Science or Phd in Physics, Mathematics or related fields

 * Minimum 1 years of experience with a mix of the following: